zwindler/gocastle/README.md

 Generate an castle image for the first screen with stable diffusion and add a background image

-Split code (create a special package to separate code for each screen)
+Split code (create a special package to separate code for each screen) and add some new screens (new game and load game, empty for now)

+Add a gitignore and move binary to bin/ directory